justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

     dont: {
         type: usageTypes.text,
         items: [
-            "If the user can select multiple option from a group, checkboxes should be used instead of radio buttons.", "Limit the number of radio buttons presented to users to avoid overwhelming them with choices."
+            "If the user can select multiple options from a group, checkboxes should be used instead of radio buttons.", "Limit the number of radio buttons presented to users to avoid overwhelming them with choices."
         ]
     }